F.A.N.G. (Street Fighter): Critical reception

 Critical commentary of the character generally focused on his outlandish character design, as well as his unusual poison-based attacks.
-Gavin Jasper from Den of Geek placed F.A.N.G.
-41st in his ranking list of Street Fighter characters, and praised the character for bringing some genuine originality to the series in play style and as an "obnoxious, dancing mad scientist" who strikes the "right balance of dorky and genuine threat".
-Steven Hansen from Destructoid liked the character's overall visual design: he said F.A.N.G. looks like a Thin Man from the XCOM series, his Critical Art animation is reminiscent of a humanoid character model "rigged onto a small bird's animations", and that his walking animation is a "Looney Tunes style creep complete with hunched shoulders and craned arms like a goofy t-rex or Montgomery Burns".
+Gavin Jasper from Den of Geek placed F.A.N.G 41st in his ranking list of Street Fighter characters, and praised the character for bringing some genuine originality to the series in play style and as an "obnoxious, dancing mad scientist" who strikes the "right balance of dorky and genuine threat".
+Steven Hansen from Destructoid liked the character's overall visual design: he said F.A.N.G looks like a Thin Man from the XCOM series, his Critical Art animation is reminiscent of a humanoid character model "rigged onto a small bird's animations", and that his walking animation is a "Looney Tunes style creep complete with hunched shoulders and craned arms like a goofy t-rex or Montgomery Burns".
 On the other hand, Hansen expressed confusion as to whether F.A.N.G is meant to be a racist Chinese caricature, noting that another Chinese character Chun-Li pointed out that his favorite number, 2, was not written out in proper Chinese characters on his outfit and questioned if he is really Chinese at all.
 Maddy Myers from Kotaku opined that the character's falsetto voice and goofy hat makes him look anything but "tough or intimidating".

-In August 2020, organizers of the Street Fighter subreddit online tournament series attracted controversy: instead of focusing on providing meaningful commentary, the commentators played fart sounds over a match between two players who both played F.A.N.G. in a mirror match.
+In August 2020, organizers of the Street Fighter subreddit online tournament series attracted controversy: instead of focusing on providing meaningful commentary, the commentators played fart sounds over a match between two players who both played F.A.N.G in a mirror match.
 Commenting on the incident, Ian Walker from Kotaku explained that the character's "wacky moveset" does not always translate to wins in serious competition and that the tournament organizers, like some quarters in the fighting game community, appeared to have an issue with respecting playstyles or matchups which are not considered to be legitimate or exciting.
 Walker noted that this mentality often manifests whenever a zoning character "who relies on heavy fireball usage and hit-and-run tactics" sets the tone of a match, because it often means spectators may expect "a slow fight with little engagement".

-Some of the character's fighting moves from Street Fighter V have been recreated by professional stunt performers and experienced martial artists Gemma Nguyen and Noah Fleder on the YouTube channel Gamology.
-One move which involve F.A.N.G. hitting the back of his opponents' knees with his own knees followed by an axe kick was described by Nguyen as unusual and awkward to execute, though interesting in terms of design.